How do I get into working for the emergency services?

 Entry requirements vary for paramedic science courses at university, but you’re likely to need a minimum of five GSCEs, including English, maths and/or a science, and two A levels.
 You’ll also need a full manual driving licence.
 You can find out more about paramedic science courses and the funding arrangements for them from our advice on what you should study at university if you want a career in the emergency services.

 Emergency care assistants do not need to meet any set educational requirements, but you'll usually need around three GCSEs, NVQs or equivalent and have a good level of numeracy and literacy.
 Successful applicants then take a six to nine-week in-service training course that includes assessments and written practical examinations.
 Successful trainees are then attached to an ambulance station where they work under supervision until they have passed a probationary period.
 An emergency care assistant can progress to apply for an approved paramedic science degree or paramedic training, leading to registration as a paramedic.

 All ambulance service trusts in England and Wales advertise on the NHS Jobs website.

 There is no standard national minimum academic requirement for joining the police.
 You’ll need to be at least 18 and you’ll have to pass a fitness test.
 You can only apply to one force at a time.
 If you are aged between 13 and 18, you can find out more about what it would be like to become a police officer by joining the Volunteer Police Cadets.

-Some forces require applicants who wish to become police constables to have a Certificate in Knowledge of Policing (CKP) or experience in a relevant policing role, which can be gained through volunteering.
+Some forces previously required applicants who wished to become police constables to have a Certificate in Knowledge of Policing (CKP) or experience in a relevant policing role, which could be gained through volunteering.
 This has been replaced by new requirements under the policing education qualifications framework.